seancarter99/20220919-MERN/javascript-training/week2/react-practice/react.md

 ## Components

-- Allows us to organize our logic into bits of reusable code that each handle their own internal state
+- Allows us to organize our logic into bits of reusable code
+- Allows for a layer of separation in our app where each handles their own internal state
+- React will rerender your component when it's state has changed